informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.ReferenceColumn+isPseudo"></a>

 #### referenceColumn.isPseudo : <code>boolean</code>
-indicates this represents is a PseudoColumn or a Column.
+indicates that this object represents a Column.

 **Kind**: instance property of [<code>ReferenceColumn</code>](#ERMrest.ReferenceColumn)
 <a name="ERMrest.ReferenceColumn+table"></a>